SinazoD/HTML-CSS/README.md

 CSS is used to make web pages look better and more appealing.
 It stands for Cascading Style Sheets.
 We can style the web pages by changing fonts, colors and spacing.
+CSS syntax:
+CSS has two parts:
+The selector-which points to the html elements you want to style.
+The declaration box- which contains one or more declarations separated by a semicolon.